wwarriner/uabrc.github.io/docs/data_management/lts/lts_faq.md

 ## Can I Change Permissions On A Bucket Via Globus?

 As of now, there is no way to change permissions on a bucket via [Globus](../transfer/globus.md).
 The only way to change permissions is via the command line.

+## Is LTS compatible with Amazon S3?

+Yes!
+LTS is compatible with Amazon S3 (Simple Storage Service).
+Most software solutions that work with Amazon AWS S3 will also work with LTS.
+Generally, you will need to instruct the software where the interface is located by supplying an Endpoint URL.
+Our Endpoint URL is `https://s3.lts.rc.uab.edu/`.

+We recommend the following software:

+- [Globus](../transfer/globus.md) for general-use data transfers.
+See our [Tutorials](../transfer/tutorial/index.md).
+- [s5cmd](../lts/interfaces.md#s5cmd) for high-throughput data transfers.
+- [s3cmd](../lts/interfaces.md#s3cmd) for managing bucket policies.
+Note that for some use cases, you may not need a bucket policy, and Globus will be enough to share data.

+If you are unsure of how to make the most of LTS, please [Contact Support](../../help/support.md)

+## How do Folders Work in LTS and S3?

+LTS is an S3-compatible storage.
+S3 does not have a concept of folders, only buckets and objects, with a flat hierarchy.
+All buckets are siblings, and objects go in buckets.
+All objects in a given bucket are siblings.
+Buckets never go in buckets.

+However, almost all software solutions that interact with S3 have a way to simulate hierarchical folder structures.
+Zero-byte objects with a trailing slash `/` character are treated as though they were folders, e.g., `folder/`.
+Any objects prefixed with `folder/` will be treated as though contained within a folder called `folder`.
+In the simulation, buckets are also treated as folders.

+### Example

+The following table gives an example of how software, like [Globus](../transfer/globus.md), simulates folders when looking at S3-compatible storage.
+The first row shows the bucket called `bucket`, which contains all of the objects in the example.
+The remaining rows in the table each describes one of the example objects.

+{{ read_csv('data_management/lts/res/s3-folder-example.csv', keep_default_na=False) }}

+- **Filesystem Equivalent**: The equivalent tree structure if these objects were in a hierarchical file system, like on your personal computer or Cheaha.
+This also shows the relative locations of objects when using, e.g., Globus.
+- **Internal S3 Name**: The name of the object as known to S3.
+Note the `folder/` prefix on the last object.
+- **Display Name**: The name displayed in software like Globus.
+- **Behaves Like**: What this object or bucket behaves like in the simulated tree structure.
+- **Is Actually**: Whether the entity in this row represents a bucket or object.